Raimo33/FlashHTTP/docs/building-and-testing/installation.md

 # Installation Guide

-To install FlashFIX you must compile it from source, as that will guarantee the best performance.
+To install FlasHTTP you must compile it from source, as that will guarantee the best performance.

 ## Requirements